65-year-old coronavirus patient dies in Punjab; COVID-19 deaths in state rise to 4: Officials

-A 65-year-old man infected with the coronavirus died at a Punjab hospital on Tuesday, taking the COVID-19 death toll in the state to four, health officials said.
+A 65-year-old man infected with the coronavirus died at a hospital here on Tuesday, taking the COVID-19 death toll in Punjab to four, health officials said.
 He was undergoing treatment at the Postgraduate Institute of Medical Education and Research (PGIMER), they said.
-“He died around 1 pm,” Mohali Civil Surgeon Manjit Singh told PTI over phone
+"He died around 1 pm," Mohali Civil Surgeon Manjit Singh told PTI over phone

 The man was a resident of Nayagaon in Punjab's Mohali district and had tested positive for COVID-19 on Monday